Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

           - It performs a high quality ABR encoding in different bit-rates with aligned switching points
           - It packages all media and timed text tracks as CMAF compliant tracks and signals track roles in kind boxes
-          - It POSTs the addressabe media objects composing the tracks to the live packager according to the CMAF ingest specification interface defined in this document.
+          - It POSTs the addressable media objects composing the tracks to the live packager according to the CMAF ingest specification interface defined in this document.
           - The CMAF ingest allows multiple live encoder sources and packagers to be deployed benefiting from redundant stream creation, avoiding timeline discontinuities due to failures as much as